coillarach/SET09102/notes/Week09b_generative_ai.md

 avoid any accusations of academic misconduct.

 1. When AI tools have been used, this must be stated at the outset.
-2. The software development process should be clearly described, detailed the additional work that has gone into the project on top of the generated code.
-This could be presented in the form of a flow diagram like the one in Fig. 2.
+2. The software development process should be clearly described, detailing the additional work that has gone into the project on top of the generated code.
+This could be presented with the help of a flow diagram like the one in Fig. 2.
 3. The original generated code should be available for inspection and comparison with the final version.
 4. Provide a justified rationale for the modifications made to the generated code based